AvaPL/avapl.github.io/_posts/2022-11-11-adding-transactions-to-scala-repositories.md

 ## IO repositories

-Let's start with the definition of our repositories.
+Let's start with the initial, clumsy definition of our repositories that we will refactor later.
 The account repository looks like this:

 ```scala
 trait AccountRepository {